Indie publishing is the real deal

 learn all about it . . .

 There are many independent presses, various choices of distributors, and multiple book formats available to independent authors who want to control their own work and publishing platform.
-Many authors have chosen to self-publish rather than go the traditional publishing route, which often leads to disappointment.
-What used to be the ‘high standard’ of traditional publishing is now often nothing more than the true vanity or ego publishing.
-Many mid-list authors have been buying back their publishing rights from traditional publishers in order to go down the Indie publishing road.
+Many authors have chosen to self-publish rather than go the traditional publishing route, which most often leads to disappointment.
+What used to be the ‘high standard’ of traditional publishing is now more often the true vanity or ego publishing.
+Many mid-list authors have been buying back their publishing rights from traditional publishers in order to go down the Indie publishing road and actually make money.

 Why?
 Many reasons, some personal, but common reasons are: